TruStory

 Reason to start the company

 Tauhid started the business out of his interests towards rugs produced in the northern part of Bangladesh.
 In the early days of his venture, he met a lady who came to him searching for a job.
-The woman worked as a stone breaker, and received 0,4 Euros per day as remuneration.
+The woman worked as a stone breaker, and received 0.4 Euros per day as remuneration.
 He came to know about her penurious living standards from an NGO worker.
 From that point on, the entrepreneur decided to create a model that would directly empower women in poverty through employment.
-With this end in view, CHP established 21 decentralized production units spread across these ultra poor areas in the subsequent years.
+With this end in view, CHP established 21 decentralized production units spread across these ultra-poor areas in the subsequent years.

 Local jobs and quality of life

-Furthermore, women’s empowerment is also central to CHP’s mission.
+Furthermore, women’s empowerment is central to CHP’s mission.
 CHP has implemented supportive measures such as providing free sanitary napkins, ergonomic exercise routines, and childcare facilities.

 These initiatives help women balance their professional and personal lives, reducing stress and enhancing their overall well-being.
 Employment opportunities at CHP have transformed lives, as illustrated by Rahima, a worker who says, “With the money I earn here, I help my husband, send my kids to school, and save for my future.
 I support my family’s needs and education expenses.
 This job at CHP has transformed our lives and given me hope for achieving great things.”

-CHP’s revenue had a growth of 61.53% between 2019 and 2021.
+CHP’s revenue grew by 61.53% between 2019 and 2021.

-CHP promotes the use of eco-friendly yarns like banana, pineapple, and jute in the textile industry.
+CHP promotes the use of eco-friendly yarns like banana, pineapple, and jute fibers in the textile industry.
 These natural fibers offer a sustainable alternative, reducing environmental impact and creating a circular economy.
 There is a high demand for these products both domestically and internationally, leading to a decrease in carbon footprint and a diversification of exports.

 CHP faced the challenge of transforming a rapidly expanding, informal local company into a professional entity capable of reaching new European markets, employing a large workforce, and securing working capital from local banks.
 CHP is now exporting to 44 different countries.

 CHP is one of the companies that received investment from Truvalu in Bangladesh.
 The Truvalu Bangladesh team monitors the investment and provides technical support to CHP.
 With a small grant through the Dutch Good Growth Fund of Invest International, to hire Truvalu’s support services, Truvalu has significantly advanced CHP’s development.
 Alongside the Fair Factory Fund, Truvalu invested in CHP’s share capital, enabling the company to increase its capacity.
-A subsidy of €30k facilitated €1.25M in equity capital investments and an additional €3M in bank loans, initially resulting in the creation of approximately 1,000 new jobs.
+A €30,000 subsidy facilitated €1.25M in equity capital investments and an additional €3M in bank loans, initially resulting in the creation of approximately 1,000 new jobs.
 This collaboration exemplifies the power of working together: Truvalu’s private investment capital and business development services, coupled with financing from Invest International and co-investments from the Fair Factory Fund, achieved the desired outcome.

 Since investing in CHP, Truvalu has worked diligently to enhance CHP’s financial strategies and corporate governance.
 In 2023, Truvalu developed financial tools for CHP that aid in forecasting and evaluating performance and effectively communicating these results to investors.
 Truvalu continues to assist CHP in reaching its full potential.